tundealfred/Graphic-Design-Portfolio/README.md

 # Graphic Design and Multimedia Portfolio

-Welcome to my Graphic Design and Multimedia portfolio!
+Welcome to my Web, Graphic Design and Multimedia portfolio!
 This repository showcases a selection of my work in web design, brand development, multimedia content creation, and packaging design.

 ## Experience:
 With over 5 years of experience, I have worked with a variety of clients, including non-profits, corporations, and community organisations.
 My roles span across graphic design, web development, and project management, delivering creative solutions that enhance brand identity and engagement.

 Key Skills:
+- React, Next.js, Tailwind CSS
+- Strapi, Node.js, PostgreSQL, MongoDB
 - Adobe Illustrator, Photoshop, Canva
 - UI/UX Design using Figma, WordPress
 - 3D Packaging Design with Tinkercad